-The Fund's management is supervised by the TCX Supervisory Board, which is responsible for oversight and governance of the Fund's policies and strategy.4
+he Fund's management is supervised by the TCX Supervisory Board, which is responsible for oversight and governance of the Fund's policies and strategy.6

-Supervisory Board members are appointed by the Annual General Meeting by simple majority vote.
-The members of the Supervisory Board are appointed for a renewable period of 4 years and receive an annual remuneration of EUR 22,000 (excluding VAT), except for the Chairman who receives EUR 50,000 (excluding VAT).
+Supervisory Board members are appointed by the General Meeting by simple majority vote for a renewable period of 4 years, and receive an annual remuneration of EUR 22,000 (excluding VAT), except for the Chairman who receives EUR 50,000 (excluding VAT).7 debates and provides management guidance on all material issues regarding the Fund's business strategy, policies, product and market development, compliance, and governance.
+All matters presented to the Fund's investors are pre-discussed and approved by the Supervisory Board.

 Of the five current members, two are related to substantial investors in the Fund: one as a board member and one as a senior executive.
-Three members are independent, including the Chairman.5
+Three members are independent, including the Chairman.